cloudoperators/controlplane-operations/README.md

 ## About this project

-A set of Plutono dashboards and Prometheus alert rules combined with playbooks to ensure effective operation of Controlplane clusters within the ApeiroRA stack.
+A set of Perses dashboards and Prometheus alert rules combined with playbooks to ensure effective operation of Controlplane clusters within the ApeiroRA stack.

 # Content